mdn/content/files/en-us/games/techniques/3d_on_the_web/building_up_a_basic_demo_with_babylon.js/index.md

 With these editors, you can add `https://cdn.babylonjs.com/babylon.js` as a JavaScript source so it's available in your code.

 > [!NOTE]
-> This guide was last revised in November 2024, and is compatible with Babylon.js version `7.33.0`.
+> This guide was last updated in November 2024, and is compatible with Babylon.js version `7.33.0`.

 ### HTML skeleton